Board of Trustees By-Laws

 2. Attendance at Trustees' Meetings – The President shall have the right to attend all meetings of the Board of Trustees and to be heard on matters before it but shall have no right to vote on any matter.

-3. Employment of Personnel – The Board of Trustees (having obtained the advice and recommendation of the President) shall provide for the employment of the necessary officers of the College and shall approve any compensation changes within the annual operating budget.
-The employment of faculty, other professional employees, and part-time and non-professional staff, which positions have been authorized in the annual operating budgets approved by the Board of Trustees, is delegated to the President.
-(The appointment of presidential senior leadership, the vice presidents, is subject to Board approval.)
+3. Employment of Personnel – Having obtained the advice and recommendation of the President, The Board shall authorize in the annual operating budget(s) for the funding of the employment of administrators, faculty, other professional employees, and part-time and non-professional staff, positions which have been authorized in the approved annual operating budget(s) is delegated to the President.

 Article XII – Committees

-2. Duties of the Executive Committee – The Executive Committee shall consist of the Chair of the Board, who shall serve as Chair of the committee, the Vice Chair of the Board, the Chair of the Finance and Institutional Risk Committee, , the Chair of the Institutional Strategy and Visioning Committee, the Chair of the Student Success Committee, and two at-large appointments made by the Chair of the Board.
+2. Duties of the Executive Committee – The Executive Committee shall consist of the Chair of the Board, who shall serve as Chair of the committee, the Vice Chair of the Board, the Treasurer, the Chair of the Finance and Institutional Risk Committee, the Chair of the Student Success Committee, and two at-large appointments made by the Chair of the Board.
 Five members of the committee shall constitute a quorum for the transaction of business.
 A former Chair of the Board may be invited as non-voting participant to contribute to the Executive Committee on a specific matter.
 The Chair may call the meeting of the Executive Committee and will offer notification to all Board members that the meeting has been called.
-It shall be the duty of this Committee to investigate any emergency situation that may arise, coordinate the activities of the various committees, further the general business of the College, and where necessary, make recommendations for Board action to be ratified at any special or regular meeting of the Board.
+It shall be the duty of this Committee to investigate any emergency situation that may arise, coordinate the activities of the various committees, further the general business of the College, and where necessary, make recommendations for Board action to be ratified at any special or regular meetings of the Board.

 • At each meeting of the Board, the Executive Committee shall report, in writing, all actions taken by it.
 Those actions shall be ratified and reflected in the regular minutes of the Board or in any special meeting minutes of the Board.